mflova/mflova-coding-guidelines/python/general.md

 For `Set`, you can use `FrozenSet` for its equivalent immutable object.
-For `Dict` you can use `MappingProxyType`, which is a proxy (wrapper) around the dict implementation to remove its writting methods.
+For `Dict` you can use `MappingProxyType`, which is a proxy (wrapper) around the dict implementation to remove its writtting methods.
 However, take into account that this works as a `view` item (immutable dynamic reference to the original dictionary).
 Therefore, if we modify the original dictionary the `MappingProxyType` will also be changed.